Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Oktober 2024 20.30.29 UTC
+- WIB: Jumat, 18 Oktober 2024 21.25.45 UTC
-- WITA: Jumat, 18 Oktober 2024 21.30.29 UTC
+- WITA: Jumat, 18 Oktober 2024 22.25.45 UTC
-- WIT: Jumat, 18 Oktober 2024 22.30.29 UTC
+- WIT: Jumat, 18 Oktober 2024 23.25.45 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology